A traditional divorce is often adversarial, overwhelming, intimidating and confusing. It can also be very expensive with

 The goal of each six-way meeting is to create acceptable solutions and resolution to various aspects of the divorce to include division of assets/debts, parenting plan for children and future financial arrangements.
 The setting is safe and structured.
 Transparency and integrity are key components to the process.
 Professionalism by all team members is paramount.

 If a business valuation is necessary, real estate values are uncertain or other personal property needs to be valued, the expert needed to provide this information, such an appraiser, an accountant, or a business valuation expert, is selected and engaged together by you and your spouse with the guidance of your attorney.
 Parties avoid battling experts and duplicate costs by working together to obtain information needed to make informed decisions.

-For nearly 30 years The Hill Law Firm, P.C. practice has served Overland Park, Kansas, and the Kansas City, Missouri Northland cities of Clay County and Platte County focusing exclusively on family law.
+For nearly 30 years The Hill Law Firm, P.C. practice has served Overland Park, in Johnson County Kansas, and the Kansas City, Missouri Northland counties of Clay and Platte focusing exclusively on family law.
 Lead Attorney, Elizabeth Hill, is proud to be an attorney helping parties become empowered decision-makers.